leopoldmaillard/CapsNet_kmnist/README.md

 ### Content

 This repositorty contains :
-- A Capsule's original paper explanation in French.
+- A Capsule's original paper explanation and review in French.
 - Kuzushiji-MNIST data (~20mb only).
 - Capsule Layer and CapsNet TF2 implementation.
 - An IPython Notebook for training the model (this can be executed in Google Colab).